morten-olsen/github-backup/README.md

 # Simple Github Backup

-A simple Github backup image, which will fetch a mirror backup of all repos from Github
+A simple Github backup image, which will fetch a mirror backup of all repos the user is associated with from Github

 ## Usage
 ```